brewster/elastictastic/README.md

 All `Elastictastic::Document` models have an `id` and an `index` field, which combine to define the full resource locator for the document in ElasticSearch.
 You should not define fields or methods with these names.
-You may, however, set one or both values explicitly on new (not yet saved) model instances.
+You may, however, set the id explicitly on new (not yet saved) model instances.

 ## Persistence ##